 1. Understanding the History of Sachsenhausen

-2. Planning Your Visit to Sachsenhausen
+2. A Guide to Visiting Sachsenhausen

 If you are interested in visiting Sachsenhausen, here are some important details to consider: